-So how do we differentiate different types of love?
+So how do we differentiate the different types of love?

-The word love is used all throughout the Bible and has four different love translations.
+The word love is used all throughout the Bible and has four different translations.
 The definition of love is so much better understood when translated according to the type of love being described.
-By learning the four different love translations from the Greek language, we have a better understanding of what type of love the verses in the Bible are talking about.
+By learning the four different translations from the Greek language, we have a better understanding of what type of love the verses in the Bible are describing.

 Agapē– means “love.”
 It’s the highest form of love, charity; the selfless love God gives us and we give God.

 Philia– usually translated “brotherly love”, meaning friendship love.
 Where the city Philadelphia was named the “city of brotherly love”, now is the “city that loves you back.”